Motorcycle packs invade downtown, thousands of noise complaints registered

 "Last night it was really loud," said South Loop resident Luke Hanley.
 "I was joking it sounded like one of those World War II movies with the dive bombers."

-Third Ward Alderman Brian Hopkins said the city got about 4,000 complaint calls about motorcycles placed to 911 last year.
+Second Ward Alderman Brian Hopkins said the city got about 4,000 complaint calls about motorcycles placed to 911 last year.

 The city has established at task force which has impounded about 250 motorcycles because of repeated violations.
 But so far this year, based on the number of complaints, Hopkins said the problem seems to have gotten worse.